Data-Driven Distributed Stochastic Model Predictive Control with Closed-Loop Chance Constraint Satisfaction: Distributed Data-driven constraint tightening

 holds, bounding the distribution of the local error dynamics~\eqref{eq:error_dynamics} and error feedback in the local half-space directions~$h_{i,j}^x$ and $h_{i,j}^u$.
-The tightening values $c_{i,j,t}^x$ and $c_{i,j,t}^u$ can be obtained by solving the stochastic optimization problem
+The tightening values $c_{i,j,t}^x$ and $c_{i,j,t}^u$ can be obtained by solving the stochastic optimization problems

-Relying on $N_s$ samples of the disturbance sequences $W^{(l)}$ allows us to use arguments from scenario-based optimization (see e.g., \cite{Calafiore2005}, \cite{Campi2011}) to approximate~\eqref{eq:stochastic_prs_problem} by enforcing $h_{i,j}^{x\top} e_i^{(l)}(t)\leq c_x$ and $h_{i,j}^{u\top} \pi_i(e_{\mathcal N_i}^{(l)}(t))\leq c_u$ as deterministic constraints for sampled error trajectories $e_i^{(l)}(t)$ based on disturbance samples $W^{(l)}$ as detailed in Algorithm~\ref{alg:constraint_tightening}.
-In fact, scenario-based optimization arguments~\cite{Campi2011} provide a confidence level $1-\beta$ at which the sample-based solution fulfills the probabilistic constraints in~\eqref{eq:stochastic_prs_problem} and even allows to discard a certain fraction of the most restrictive samples.
-The procedure is outlined in Algorithm~\ref{alg:constraint_tightening} and~\ref{alg:half_space_prs}.
+Arguments from scenario optimization allow us to approximate these stochastic optimization problems by sampled versions, where $h_{i,j}^{x\top} e_i^{(l)}(t)\leq c_x$ and $h_{i,j}^{u\top} \pi_i(e_{\mathcal N_i}^{(l)}(t))\leq c_u$ are enforced as deterministic constraints for sampled error trajectories $e_i^{(l)}(t)$ based on disturbance samples $W^{(l)}$ as detailed in Algorithm~\ref{alg:constraint_tightening}.
+In fact, scenario-based optimization arguments~\cite{Campi2011} provide a confidence level $1-\beta$ at which the sample-based solution fulfills the probabilistic constraints in~\eqref{eq:stochastic_prs_problem} and even allow us to discard a certain fraction of the most restrictive samples.
+The procedure is outlined in Algorithms~\ref{alg:constraint_tightening} and~\ref{alg:half_space_prs}.
+In order to increase the confidence level $1-\beta$, a larger number of samples could be considered.